 Mediation is flexible and how it is run will depend on you, your employer, the circumstances of your case and the mediator.
 The usual steps that are taken in most mediations are:

-When you get to mediation the mediator will explain the process of the mediation to you and to your employer.
+The mediator will explain the process of the mediation to you and your employer.
 If either or both of you have lawyers, they will also be present.
 The mediator will ask you to agree to some ground rules, for example that only one person speaks at a time and that everyone is polite and respectful.

 The mediator will usually have a private session with you and a private session with your employer after you have each summarised your side of the story.
 During the private session you may be able to tell the mediator what you think would be a reasonable settlement.
 If you give the mediator permission, the mediator may tell your employer about any offer you want to make.